Silene: Ecology

-The lychnis is also the common name of Hadena bicruris, a species of noctuid moth.
-The larva of this moth feeds on Silene (formerly Lychnis) species, as do some other Lepidoptera including cabbage moth (recorded on Silene chalcedonica), grey chi and case-bearers of the genus Coleophora including C. albella (feeds exclusively on Silene flos-cuculi) and C. leucapennella.
+Lychnis is also the common name of Hadena bicruris, a species of noctuid moth.
+The larva of this moth feeds on Silene (formerly Lychnis) species, as do some other Lepidoptera including cabbage moths (recorded on Silene chalcedonica), grey chi and case-bearers of the genus Coleophora including C. albella (feeds exclusively on Silene flos-cuculi).

 Uses

 Many species of Silene are in cultivation for perennial gardens.
 Some have gained the Royal Horticultural Society's Award of Garden Merit, including Silene flos-jovis and Silene schafta.

 Silene undulata (syn.
 S. capensis) is known as iindlela zimhlophe ("white paths") by the Xhosa of South Africa.
 A Xhosa diviner identifies and collects the plant from the wild.
 The roots are ground, mixed with water, and beaten to a froth, which is consumed by novice diviners during the full moon to influence their dreams.
 They also take it to prepare for various rituals.
 The root has such a strong, musky essence that the diviners who consume it exude the scent in their sweat.

 Silene vulgaris, or bladder campion, is eaten in some Mediterranean countries.
 Young leaves may be eaten raw, and mature leaves are boiled, fried, stewed or mixed into dishes such as risotto.